rileydakota/minikube-security-lab/README.md

 1. Start by creating the file `namespace-net-isolation.yml`
 2. We want to isolate all local egress traffic from the pod, and only allow internet bound traffic (so we can observe any potiential C2 activity)
 3. This should be scoped for the `evil-here` namespace
-4. To avoid accidentally applying this elsewhere, lets
+4. To avoid accidentally applying this elsewhere, lets explictly specify the namespace in the manifest
+5. Consider blocking IPv6 and the Cloud Instance Metadata Service too :smile:

 <details>
   <summary>Answer</summary>